syncfusion-content/xamarin.ios-docs/xamarin-ios/SfDataGrid/PullToRefresh.md

 SfPullToRefresh is a refresh control that allows you to interact and refresh the view loaded in it.
 When the SfDataGrid is hosted inside the SfPullToRefresh, it is used to refresh the item while performing the pull to refresh action.

-Check the following link to host SfDataGrid inside SfPullToRefresh [Click here](https://help.syncfusion.com/xamarin-ios/sfpulltorefresh/customizing-pullablecontent#sfdatagrid)
+For more details and code example for hosting the SfDataGrid inside SfPullToRefresh, refer [here](https://help.syncfusion.com/xamarin-ios/sfpulltorefresh/customizing-pullablecontent#sfdatagrid)

 The final output will look like on iOS, Android and Windows Phone devices as shown below.